bloodstiller/bloodstiller.com/content/Walkthroughs/Intelligence-box.md

                     -   As the functional level increases, additional Active Directory features become available, but older versions of Windows Server may not be supported as domain controllers.

     3.  <span class="underline">We have the full server name</span>:
         -   Again we can see this has the CN as the base (mentioned previously.)
-So it appears it's a printer server site of some sort.
-What is also interesting is the CN name "Configuration", this could imply that it is still to be configured.
-Which is interesting as things that are still being configured may not have had thorough security standards actioned.
             ```shell
             serverName:
                 CN=DC,CN=Servers,CN=Default-First-Site-Name,CN=Sites,CN=Configuration,DC=intelligence,DC=htb